 Microbiology testing plans – development and review

 Regular reviews of the testing plan are recommended and amendments made to the plan should be documented.

-I have seen many examples of plans which are inappropriate and/or overly expensive.
-The testing requirement at start up is very different, once production is established with known and trusted supply and team members.
+We have seen many examples of plans which are inappropriate and/or costly.
+The testing requirements at start up is very different, once production is established with known and trusted supply and team members.
 Environmental monitoring can show when changes to air filters and other engineering and hygiene equipment is needed.